microsoft/ProjectOxford-ClientSDK/Speech/SpeechToText/Windows/README.md

 The sample
 ==========

-This sample is a Windows WPF application to demonstrate the use of Project Oxford Speech To Text API.
+This sample is a Windows WPF application to demonstrate the use of Microsoft Cognitive Services (formerly Project Oxford) Speech To Text API.

 It demonstrates the following features using a wav file or external microphone input: